-In the UK, safeguarding means protecting peoples' health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect
+At ShelterBox,, safeguarding means protecting people's health, well-being and human rights, and enabling them to live free from harm, abuse and neglect

-In our sector, we understand it to mean protecting people, including children and at risk adults, from harm that arises from coming into contact with our employees, volunteers and other ShelterBox representatives or programmes.
+In our sector, we understand it to mean protecting people, including children and at-risk adults, from harm that arises from coming into contact with our employees, volunteers and other ShelterBox representatives or programmes.
 One donor definition is as follows:

-Safeguarding means taking all reasonable steps to prevent harm, particularly sexual exploitation, abuse and harassment from occurring; to protect people, especially at risk adults and children, from that harm; and to respond appropriately when harm does occur.
+Safeguarding means taking all reasonable steps to prevent harm, particularly sexual exploitation, abuse and harassment from occurring; to protect people, especially at-risk adults and children, from that harm; and to respond appropriately when harm does occur.